Allenpandas/Allenpandas.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-Yalun Wu received the bachelor's degree in communication engineering from Qingdao Agricultural University in 2017 and the master's degree in software engineering from Beijing Jiaotong University in 2022.
-He is currently pursuing the PhD in Cybersecurity at Beijing Jiaotong University.
-His research interests include AI security, data security, and privacy protection.
+Hi!
+I am Yalun Wu (吴亚伦 in Chinese).
+I am a Ph.D. student in the [School of Computer and Information Techonoly](https://scit.bjtu.edu.cn/)  at [Beijing Jiaotong University](https://bjtu.edu.cn/), and affiliated with the Beijing Key Laboratory of Security and Privacy in Intelligent Transportation and [Thorough Evaluation on Threats of Artificial Inteligence (THETA Lab)](http://jxd308.cn/).
+I am advised by Prof. [Zhen Han](http://faculty.bjtu.edu.cn/5608/), [Wenjia Niu](http://faculty.bjtu.edu.cn/9120/) and Assoc.
+Prof. [Endong Tong](http://faculty.bjtu.edu.cn/9306/).
+Prior to my Ph.D. career, I received the B.S. degree in communication engineering from [Qingdao Agricultural University](https://www.qau.edu.cn/) in 2017, and the M.S. degree in software engineering from [Beijing Jiaotong University](https://bjtu.edu.cn/) in 2022.